List of Kamen Rider Gaim characters: Takatora Kureshima

 Takatora Kureshima (呉島 貴虎, Kureshima Takatora) is Mitsuzane's older brother and a project leader in the Yggdrasil Corporation's Research and Development branch.
 A realist who is willing to commit morally dubious acts for the greater good of humanity, he has a bad habit of trusting the dishonest and dearly loves his younger brother, desiring for him to do well in school so he can join the family business one day.
 Years prior to the series, Takatora proved instrumental in testing early prototypes for the Sengoku Driver.
-Despite experiencing setbacks that left him physically scarred, he eventually gained the means to become the samurai-themed Kamen Rider Zangetsu (仮面ライダー斬月, Kamen Raidā Zangetsu), (Note: "Zangetsu" literally means "slaying moon" (斬月, zangetsu).) later upgraded to Kamen Rider Zangetsu-Shin (仮面ライダー・, Kamen Raidā Zangetsu Shin), to combat the Helheim Forest's Inves.
+Despite experiencing setbacks that left him physically scarred, he eventually gained the means to become the samurai-themed Kamen Rider Zangetsu (仮面ライダー斬月, Kamen Raidā Zangetsu), (Note: "Zangetsu" literally means "slaying moon" (斬月, zangetsu).) and later into its evolution Kamen Rider Zangetsu-Shin (仮面ライダー・, Kamen Raidā Zangetsu Shin), to combat the Helheim Forest's Inves.

 Through his encounter with Kota and the Overlord Inves, Takatora is about to consider a safer alternative for humankind's survival but was ousted from Yggdrasil once he becomes a liable to Ryoma's plans.
 Takatora's attempt to reason with an insane Mitsuzane results with his fall into coma for three months.
 Kota heals him after ascending to role of the Man of the Beginning, with Takatora keeping his promise to reconcile with Mitsuzane and participating in the rebuilding of Zawame City.

 Utilizing one of several Lockseeds in conjunction with the Sengoku Driver, Takatora can transform into Kamen Rider Zangetsu.
 While transformed, he wields the Musou Saber.
-Additionally, he can alternate between varying Arms that each possess their own unique Arms Weapon, which are as follows:
+Additionally, he can use other Lockseeds to assume varying Arms that each possess a unique Arms Weapon, which are as follows: